-viii.
+vii.
 Budget Justification Workbook

-Applicants must complete the Budget Justification Workbook, which is available on EERE EXCHANGE at https://eere-eXCHANGE.energy.gov/.
+Applicants must complete the Budget Justification Workbook, which is available on EERE Funding Application and Management Forms and on EERE eXCHANGE at https://eere-eXCHANGE.energy.gov/.
 Applicants must complete each tab of the Budget Justification Workbook for the project, including all work to be performed by the prime recipient and its subrecipients and contractors.
+Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
+The "Instructions and Summary" included with the Budget Justification Workbook will autopopulate as the applicant enters information into the Workbook.
+Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.